Sestiere Castello

 The easiest way to reach it is to take the water bus (#4.x or #5.x) to stop 'Bacini - Arsenale Nord'.

-How about the southern section?
+How to visit the southern section

 This section is utilized by the La Biennale di Venezia Foundation and is accessible only during the exhibition months from late April to November.

-Enter the submarine you just saw!
+Enter the submarine

 How thrilling would it be to step inside a military submarine from the Cold War era and discover what life was like beneath the surface?